IBM/esindex-operator/README.md

 * **Creation and Deletion** - Creates, deletes and monitors indices on Elastic Search service.

-* **Multiple Credential Source Options** - Elasticsearch access credentials can be provided by refrence to a IBMCloud Binding, a Secret, or a ConfigMap resource.
+* **Credential Source Options** - Elasticsearch access credentials can be provided by refrence to a IBMCloud Binding, a Secret, or a ConfigMap resource.

 ## Install